 On today’s episode, we are joined by Tisha Marie Pelletier.
 She’s the President of Tisha Marie Enterprises, a mentor, a relationship builder, an author, a podcaster, and an inspirational speaker.
 She does it all!

-Together, Tisha and Steven share some of their personal stories and walk through how you can conquer rejection by betting on yourself even when the odds seem stacked against you.
+Together, Tisha and Steven share some of their personal stories and walk through how you can conquer rejection and never give up by betting on yourself even when the odds seem stacked against you.

 Ignition Point is all about making a positive impact, so please share the show with someone you think it may help.
 We designed this weekly podcast for ambitious Young Professionals and aspiring Leaders who want to stay motivated and keep moving forward.
 Throughout Season 1, we will be connecting fresh perspectives with practical strategies to help listeners feel empowered all week long.
 You can help us improve by joining our LinkedIn and Twitter Community by using #IgnitionPoint, submitting a review on Apple Podcasts, or emailing feedback to email@example.com.